espoirMur/congo-news-summarizer/src/summarizer/Readme.md

+## Summarizer

+This is the readme for the new summarizer application.

+## How to Run it?

+### Prerequisites.

+Before running make sure you have Python and Docker Installed in Your machine.

+You can install [python]() from this link and docker from [this one]().

+### Download the Embedding Model.

+Create a virtual environment and install transformer inside it.

+Then run the following script to  download the embedding model locally.

+`python scripts/download_model.py --model_name_or_path dunzhang/stella_en_400M_v5 --output_dir models`

+## Generate Database credentials.

+You need to connect to the database to download the news articles.

+`cp .env_sample .env_local`

+Then reach out to me directly I will provide you with the credentials needed to run this application.

 ### Build the Docker Image.

+After you have downloaded the embedding model, you can build the container using the following code.

-` docker build -t espymur/summarization:dev -f deployment/docker-files/Dockerfile-base --build-arg PIP_SECTION=news-summarizer --build-arg COMPONENT_NAME=summarizer --build-arg COMPONENT_PATH=src/summarizer .`
+` docker build -t espymur/summarization-clustering:latest -f docker/Dockerfile-base --build-arg PIP_SECTION=clustering-packages`

 Run it with
-`docker run -v $(pwd)/src:/app/src --env-file .env_prod espymur/summarization:dev python src/summarizer/main.py -e prod -st b2 -d 7`
+`docker run --env-file .env_local -v $(pwd)/models/dunzhang/stella_en_400M_v5:/home/code/models/dunzhang/stella_en_400M_v5 espymur/summarization-clustering:latest python  src/summarizer/main.py -e local -d 1`

-## Before installing the model

-Run the following script to install the model.

-`python scripts/download_model.py --model_name_or_path dunzhang/stella_en_400M_v5 --output_dir models`

-Make sure you have the transformer model installed in the application